HuidaeCho/grass-mingw-scripts/README.md

 ### Building the latest hcho branch

-If you want to build the latest hcho branch of my personal repository that includes all my personal changes that may not have been merged into the official repository yet, change `https://github.com/OSGeo/grass.git` to `https://github.com/HuidaeCho/grass.git` in step 5.
+If you want to build the latest hcho branch of my personal repository that includes all my personal changes that may not have been merged into the official repository yet, change `https://github.com/OSGeo/grass.git` to `https://github.com/HuidaeCho/grass.git`.

 ### Scheduling daily builds